- Our Heritage Work -

 Closed briefly during:

-• Days when the archives feel out of sorts
+• Days when the archives feel a little out of sorts.

-• Whenever the ghost from the History of the Sconological Institute Department’s pantry is roaming about again
+• When the ghost from the History of the Sconological Institute Department’s pantry is wafting about in a woebegone manner.

 Museum Shop Opening Hours